num2k/stosh/documents/API.md

 - `set` throws an exception when storage quota is exceeded (e.g., `QuotaExceededError` for localStorage)
 - Serialization/deserialization or middleware errors can interrupt the operation and cause exceptions
 - The `onChange` callback uses the browser's `storage` event for cross-tab change detection, so only `localStorage`/`sessionStorage` changes are propagated to other tabs (IndexedDB, Cookie changes are not propagated)
+- If you use async logic in `onChange` callbacks, handle errors inside the callback to avoid silent failures.

 ---